Get answers to your questions about the application and selection process.

 Scholars are paid their $5,000 annual training allowance once the Scholarships Team receives confirmation of their enrolment in their teacher education studies.
 The full $5,000 allowance is paid based on a full time study load of 8 subjects or more per year.
 Allowances are paid in the form of an electronic funds transfer (EFT) directly into your nominated bank account.

 The $5,000 annual training allowance and $3,000 appointment allowance scholars receive must be declared as assessable income on annual income tax returns.
-Scholars who do not claim the tax free threshold on the Tax File Number Declaration form submitted to the department will have tax withheld from their annual training allowance and appointment allowance.
+Scholars may have tax withheld from their annual training allowance and appointment allowance.
 HECS-HELP repayments may also be withheld.

-On successful completion of their teacher education studies, and subject to meeting all recruitment requirements through the department's approval to teach, scholars are appointed to a full time permanent teaching position in a NSW public school in an agreed location.
+On successful completion of their teacher education studies, and subject to meeting all recruitment requirements through the department's Graduate Recruitment Program, scholars are appointed to a full time permanent teaching position in a NSW public school in an agreed location.
 Scholars are awarded a $3,000 appointment allowance.
 A scholar may initially be appointed to a NSW public school temporarily as 'above establishment' until a suitable substantive vacancy arises.

 Yes.
 On completion of their teacher education studies and appointment to a permanent position, scholars may be eligible for a wide range of incentives and benefits.
 The benefits vary from school to school.
 Use the benefits calculator to find out about the benefits and incentives that are available to teachers at individual schools.